DefangLabs/samples/samples/angular-express/README.md

 3. [Node.js](https://nodejs.org/en/download/package-manager/)
 4. [Angular CLI](https://angular.io/cli)

+## A Step-by-Step Guide for deployment

+1. Open the terminal and type `defang login`
+2. Type `defang compose up` in the CLI
+3. Your app should be up and running with Defang in minutes!

 ## Development

 For development, we use two local containers, one for the frontend Angular service and one for the backend service in Express.
 It also uses Caddy as a web server for serving static files.
 To run the sample locally after cloning the repository, you can run on Docker by doing:

 1. `docker compose -f compose.dev.yaml up`

-## A Step-by-Step Guide

-1. Open the terminal and type `defang login`
-2. Type `defang compose up` in the CLI
-3. Your app should be up and running with Defang in minutes!

 ---